OsmosysSoftware/dev-standards/ci-setups/php-github.md

 ### Purpose

-The purpose of this document is to provide a step-by-step guide for setting up a Continuous Integration (CI) workflow for a PHP project in Github.
+The purpose of this document is to provide a step-by-step guide for setting up a Continuous Integration (CI) workflow for a PHP project in GitHub.
 The CI workflow will automate the linting and code analysis processes to ensure code quality and reliability.

 ### Scope

-This document covers the basic setup of a CI workflow for a PHP project in Github, focusing on linting and code analysis steps.
+This document covers the basic setup of a CI workflow for a PHP project in GitHub, focusing on linting and code analysis steps.
 More advanced topics, such as deployment and additional steps, are outside the scope of this guide.

 [Back to top](#table-of-contents)

 ## 2. Prerequisites

-- A Github account with access to your target repository
+- A GitHub account with access to your target repository
-- An existing or new repository with the PHP project hosted on Github
+- An existing or new repository with the PHP project hosted on GitHub
 - All required configurations done as per PHP coding standards' [Enforcing tools and config](https://github.com/OsmosysSoftware/dev-standards/blob/main/coding-standards/php.md#enforcing-tools-and-config)

 [Back to top](#table-of-contents)